post featured image

 • Onion.
 I love red onion here, but you could swap in any onion.

-• Chicken broth.
-Chicken broth helps cut some of the sweetness of the apple cider.
+• Chicken stock.
+Chicken stock helps cut some of the sweetness of the apple cider.
 Homemade is always best, but store bought is fine too.

 • Dijon mustard.
 Dijon is the absolute best with pork and really bolsters the braising liquid with flavor.